 Designed in 1918 but delayed because of lack of funds, construction on City Hall didn’t begin until 1931.
 Delayed again for years thanks to World War II, it was finally completed in 1950, just in time for the city’s 900th birthday.
 Already aesthetically outdated by the time it was finished (although popular in 1918, brick had fallen out of fashion by 1950), the blocky building today still holds a commanding position across the wide street fronting the myriad types of boats harbored in Oslofjord.

 I approached it from the harbor-facing rear side, not too impressed by the functionalist style.
 Things started to improve for me when I looked up at the stone sculptural arrangement on the façade depicting the patron saint of Oslo, St. Hallvard, who was killed while attempting to save a woman from robbers and thrown into the fjord with a millstone around his neck — when he floated to the surface, he was hailed a martyr.
 Working my way around the side, I noticed another intriguing stone sculptural grouping at one of the building’s corners.
-This scene from the author and painter Christian Krohg’s Albertine, an 1886 novel about prostitution that caused quite the scandal and was confiscated by the police, shows a well-dressed man and woman standing side by side, but the woman is secretly holding the hand of another man on the other corner.
+This scene from the author and painter Christian Krohg’s Albertine, an 1886 novel about prostitution that caused quite the scandal and was confiscated by the police, shows a well-dressed man and woman standing side by side, but the woman is secretly holding the hand of her cicisbeo on the other corner.

 I was starting to like this city hall now, even more so when I noticed the fluctuations in the brick façade, with a few rows of vertical bricks amid all the horizontal bands, a chevron design at the top, and several instances of a herringbone pattern.